Wang-Lin-boop/GetPDB/README.md

         ]add BioStructures # in Julia REPL
         exit()

-If you've got [Julia](https://julialang.org/downloads/) installed, I believe you know which of the orders above should be removed.
+If you've got installed [Julia](https://julialang.org/downloads/), I believe you know which of the commands above should be removed.

 I'm about to convert the Julia part used in GetPDB into an executable to avoid cumbersome installation of Julia, and maybe you'll see this update in the near future.